 The diagnosis of allergies begins with a detailed history and physical examination.
 Many people with allergies have other family members with allergic conditions.
 In addition to the history and exam, skin testing and sometimes blood work (specific IgE levels) can help with the diagnosis of allergies.
 There are several important considerations when interpreting the results of this testing:

-- For environmental allergies such as pets, dust mites, pollen, and molds, skin prick testing is the best test to help with diagnosis of allergy.
+- For environmental allergies such as pets, dust mites, pollen, and molds, skin prick testing is the best test to help with the diagnosis of allergy.
 Blood work looking for the allergic antibody (IgE) is less sensitive and may miss some allergies.

 - For food allergy testing, the most important part of the diagnosis is the health history.
 Skin testing or blood work (specific IgE testing) should only be ordered if the history is suggestive of food allergy.
-Without a suggestive history, food allergy skin testing and blood work is not very specific and has a high rate of false positive results.
+Without a suggestive history, food allergy skin testing and blood work are not very specific and have a high rate of false-positive results.

 - For food allergy testing, ordering skin testing or blood work (specific IgE testing) for broad panels of foods is discouraged, given the high rate of false-positive results.

-- For drug allergy, the history is the most important element in diagnosis.
+- For drug allergy, history is the most important element in diagnosis.
 The only antibiotic with validated skin testing is penicillin.
 Penicillin skin testing can be very helpful in determining if an individual is truly allergic to penicillin and related antibiotics.
 Blood work (specific IgE testing) is not particularly helpful for the diagnosis of drug allergies.

-- Sometimes, such as with food allergy and drug allergy, despite a detailed history and appropriate testing, the diagnosis of allergy remains unclear.
+- Sometimes, such as with food allergies and drug allergies, despite a detailed history and appropriate testing, the diagnosis of allergy remains unclear.
 In these situations, it is appropriate to consider a “graded challenge,” which is the “gold standard,” or the best test, for the diagnosis of allergies.
 A graded challenge should always be performed with an allergist in a setting equipped to manage a severe allergic reaction, such as anaphylaxis.

 What are treatment options and medicines for allergies?

 The treatment for allergies depends on the particular condition.
 Some general guidelines are as follows: